- Community Banks

 The rule’s impact may be as much about compliance costs as it is about restructuring institutional behavior, but the world of marketing and providing investment services is about to undergo a sea change.
 If lenders haven’t already done so, now is the time for a compliance audit with a third party who understands the Fiduciary Rule and its application.
 The Fiduciary Rule is here to stay.

-Lindsey T. Anderson is an associate attorney practicing in the Lexington office of McBrayer, McGinnis, Leslie & Kirkland, PLLC.
+Lindsey Anderson Quijano is an associate attorney practicing in the Lexington office of McBrayer, McGinnis, Leslie & Kirkland, PLLC.
 She is a graduate of Transylvania University and the University of Kentucky College of Law.
-Ms. Anderson's practice focuses on Banking, Lending and Finance as well as Commercial Lending.
-She may be reached at email@example.com or at (859) 231-8780.
+Ms. Quijano's practice focuses on Banking, Lending and Finance as well as Commercial Lending.
+She may be reached at email@example.com or at (859) 231-8780, ext.
+1212.
 We take a team approach to deliver effective counsel to all our clients, so other attorneys in the firm may perform these services as well.

 This article does not constitute legal advice.